-That’s also why we have Planned Parenthood.
-The operative word should be "planned" but more often than not, Planned Parenthood is faced with helping young women deal with un-planned pregnancies.
+That’s also why we also have Planned Parenthood.
+The operative word should be "planned."
+Yet, more often than not, Planned Parenthood must help women deal with un-planned pregnancies.

-The onus of birth control usually falls to the woman yet some people think that the male of the couple has the right to be a part of the choice to terminate or continue a pregnancy.
-Maybe that’s where modern couples up with, “We’re pregnant.”
-But the truth is that men don’t get pregnant.
+The onus of birth control usually falls to the woman.
+Yet some folks think that a man has the right to be a part of the choice to terminate or continue a pregnancy.
+Maybe that’s how modern couples came up with, “We’re pregnant.”
+The truth is, though: men don’t get pregnant.